 I am a proud mama to four wild things!
 My two girls are 10 and 8, and my two boys are 5 and 3.

 My hubby is a college professor, but when we met, he was the barista at the coffee shop where I frequently studied.
 He still roasts and makes me coffee every day!

 We have a dog, three goldfish, chickens, and apparently two stray cats that have adopted us.

-Spending time with my family, reading/listening to audiobooks and podcasts and learning new things, taking care of my “plant babies”, exercising outdoors.
+Spending time with my family, reading/listening to audiobooks and podcasts and learning new things, taking care of my “plant babies,” and exercising outdoors.

 Doctorate (Occupational Therapy)-Dual Research and Advanced Clinical Practice Track, with 14 years of experience supporting families in feeding and pediatric and maternal physical and mental health.
-The families I have been privileged to serve and my children are my greatest teachers!
+My children and the families I have been privileged to serve, are my greatest teachers!

-While working as an infant feeding/occupational therapist, and also volunteering as a breastfeeding counselor, and hearing countless stories from families who wished that they could have breastfed their child with prematurity/disability, but did not feel that they had adequate support to do so.
+While working as an infant feeding/occupational therapist and volunteering as a breastfeeding counselor, I heard countless stories from families who wished that they could have breastfed their child with prematurity/disability, but did not feel that they had adequate support to do so.
 These stories inspired me to become an IBCLC.